 Play on wednesday led to

 Thursday play time.
 Same theme of bunchberry plants that carpet the forest floor in alberta and BC.
 A tiny plant pushed to a gigantic size.
 It was fun, but would I use this paper for watercolor paintings; not likely as it eats up paint.
 My next test will be to draw on it and test print on the press when plates get designed.
-So much going on in my head, now just need my body to cooperate so thoughts can turn into reality.
+So much going on in my head.

 Today I realized that I don't paint when depressed, I do other crafts and jot ideas in my sketchbooks, but I don't paint, hmmm.
 And truth be told I've not painted since we arrived back in Edmonton late Sept.
 I don't find the city conductive to well being.
 I find it lonely and well, depressing.